CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 We also configure Cypress to handle a POST request, which is the request we'll use to create a restaurant.
 From it, we return an object that is the new restaurant that is created.
 We also chain a call to `.as()` on it to give it the name `addRestaurant`—we'll see why in a moment.

-We visit the home page, and this time we do some interaction with the page:
+We visit the home page, and this time we interact with the page:

 - We find an element with a placeholder of "Add Restaurant" (so, presumably a text input), and we type a restaurant name into it.
 - We find an element "Add" and click it.

 Next, we call `cy.wait()`.
 This waits for an HTTP request to be sent.
+We aren't doing this because the test would fail if we don't wait for the request; we're just "waiting" for it so we can get access to the request to make an assertion on it.
 We pass the name of the request we want to wait for, prepending an `@` to it.
 Specifically, we wait for our `addRestaurant` request to complete.
 Then we check that the restaurant name is correctly sent in the body of the request.
 It's not enough to stub out the request: we need to confirm our app is sending the *right* data to the server too.

 Finally, we confirm that the restaurant name is shown on the page, showing that the restaurant has been added to the list.

 Start your app with `yarn start`, then start Cypress with `yarn cypress`.
-Choose the managing restaurants test.
+Choose the "Creating a Restaurant" test.
 It fails, showing the first bit of functionality we need to implement:

 > CypressError: Timed out retrying: Expected to find element: '[placeholder="Add Restaurant"]', but never found it.